devture/matrix-corporal/docs/configuration.md

 	- `ListenAddress` - the network address to listen on.
 It's most likely a local one, as there's usually a reverse proxy (like nginx) capturing all traffic first and forwarding it here later on.
 If you're running this inside a container, use something like `0.0.0.0:41080`.

+	- `TimeoutMilliseconds` - how long (in milliseconds) HTTP requests are allowed to take before being timed out.
+Since clients often use long-polling for `/sync` (usually with a 30-second limit), setting this to a value of more than `30000` is recommended.
+For this same reason, making this value larger than `Matrix.TimeoutMilliseconds` is recommended.

 - `HttpApi` - HTTP API-related configuration